Evaluate and pilot Microsoft 365 Defender

 - Defender for Identity takes note of sudden account changes like privilege escalation, or high-risk lateral movement.
 It also reports on easily exploited identity issues like unconstrained Kerberos delegation, for correction by the security team.

-- Microsoft Cloud App Security notices anomalous behavior like impossible-travel, credential access, and unusual download, file share, or mail forwarding activity and reports these to the security team.
+- Microsoft Defender for Cloud Apps notices anomalous behavior like impossible-travel, credential access, and unusual download, file share, or mail forwarding activity and reports these to the security team.

 Microsoft 365 Defender components